-This work builds from our previous research reported in our 2014 paper "Metric and scale design as choice architecture tools", which was published in the Journal of Public Policy and Marketing.
-In that paper, we observed an increased preference for pro-environmental car options by aggregating fuel consumption and fuel costs over time.
+This work builds on our previous research reported in the 2014 article "Metric and Scale Design as Choice Architecture Tools," which was published in the Journal of Public Policy and Marketing (Camilleri & Larrick, 2014).
+In that article, we observed an increased preference for proenvironmental car options by aggregating fuel consumption and fuel costs over time.
 In conducting that research, we suspected that it might be even more effective to aggregate over social units.
-The current paper emerged from that basic hunch.
+The current article emerged from that basic hunch.